 Attributer then uses this information to categorise each website visitor into a series of Channels like Organic Search, Paid Search, Paid Social, etc. (the same channels Google Analytics uses).
 Attributer then stores this information in the cookie of your visitor's browser.

 Then, when someone completes a form on your website, it writes the data into a series of hidden fields you add to your forms.

-Finally, the UTM parameters and other Google Analytics data is submitted to Pipedrive whenever the visitor submits the form with their name, phone number, email, etc.
+Finally, the UTM parameters and other Google Analytics data is sent into Pipedrive whenever the visitor submits the form with their name, phone number, email, etc.

 Attributer was originally created by a marketing consultant who needed to get Google Analytics data into his client's CRM to identify which channels were driving leads, customers & revenue.

 "I originally built it to use on my client's website, but then I realised it could be useful for any businesses everywhere."